Factorization of Jet Mass Distribution in the small $R$ limit: Introduction

-In the small $R$ limit a typical scale for the jet mass is comparable to $p_T R$, where $p_T$ is the jet transverse momentum with respect to the beam axis.
-So if $p_T$ is a few TeV, we can describe the jet mass up to a few hundreds of GeV while employing the small $R$ approximation.
-However, in the perturbative expansion for QCD jet, the nonzero jet mass distribution is roughly given as $\as/M_J$.
-Thus the region $M_J\ll p_TR$ is dominant and the resummation of the large logarithms such as $\ln (p_T R/M_J)$ is inevitable~\cite{Dasgupta:2012hg,Chien:2012ur,Jouttenus:2013hs}.
+So far the QCD jet mass distributions~\cite{Banfi:2010pa,Dasgupta:2012hg,Chien:2012ur,Jouttenus:2013hs,Kolodrubetz:2016dzb} have been widely studied focusing on resumming large logarithms of the small jet mass compared to large $E_J$ or $p_T^J$, where $E_J$ is the jet energy and $p_T^J $ is the jet transverse momentum with respect to an incoming beam axis.
+In the small $R$ limit a typical scale for the jet mass is comparable to $E_JR$ or $p_T^J R$.
+So, for example, if $p_T^J$ is a few TeV, we can describe the jet mass up to a few hundreds of GeV employing the small $R$ approximation.\footnote{\baselineskip 3.0ex For practical use, the size of $R$ needs not to be too small.
+It is known that the small $R$ approximation practically works well even for the case when $R$ is 0.6 - 1~\cite{Jager:2004jh,Dasgupta:2012hg}.} However, in the perturbative expansion for QCD jet, the distribution of the nonzero jet mass is roughly given as $\as/M_J$.
+Thus the region $M_J\ll p_T^JR$ is dominant and the resummation of the large logarithms such as $\ln (p_T^J R/M_J)$~\cite{Kolodrubetz:2016dzb} is inevitable.
+In this case we have to explore QCD dynamics setting the scale hierarchy as $(E_J,~p_T^J) \gg (E_JR,~p_T^JR) \gg M_J$.

-In this Letter we derive a factorization theorem for the inclusive jet scattering cross section.
-This allows us to handle large logarithms arising from from the small $R$ limit.
-Then we introduce the normalized jet mass distribution which can be universally applied to any QCD jet with small $R$.
-We show that it can be separated from the jet scattering cross section with a given $p_T$ and rapidity.
-The jet mass distribution turns out to be scale invariant and can describe the peak$~(M_J\ll p_TR)$ as well as the tail$~(M_J\sim p_TR)$ regions.
-However, the peak region needs additional re-factorization to resum the large logarithms properly.
+In this paper, for the inclusive jet production, we introduce the normalized jet mass distribution, which can be universally applied to any isolated QCD jet with small $R$.
+With the help of the fragmentation functions to a jet (FFJs)~\cite{Kang:2016mcy,Dai:2016hzf} we show that the distribution can be separated from the jet scattering cross section with a given $p_T^J$ or $E_J$ up to next-to-leading order (NLO) in $\as$.
+The jet mass distribution turns out to be scale invariant and can describe the peak region$~(M_J\ll p_T^J R)$ as well as the tail region$~(M_J\sim p_T^JR)$.
+We also derive a more refined factorization theorem in focusing on the peak region.
+This allows us to handle large logarithms arising from the small jet mass compared to $p_T^JR$.